Opioid Overdose Prevention Toolkit

 In WA State, anyone who might have or witness an opioid overdose can legally possess and administer naloxone.

-All of the naloxone products available are similarly effective against opioid overdose.
+All of the Naloxone products available are similarly effective against opioid overdose.
 A health care provider or pharmacist can help you select which product is best for you.

 Possessing, using and distributing naloxone

-WA State law RCW 69.41.095 allows anyone “at risk for having or witnessing a drug overdose” to obtain an opioid overdose medication and administer it in an overdose.
-This includes people who use opioids, family members, friends and professionals.
-WA State’s 2015 “Naloxone law” RCW 69.41.095 also permits naloxone to be prescribed directly to an “entity” such as a police department, homeless shelter or social service agency for staff to administer if they witness an overdose when performing their professional duties.
+Washington state’s 2015 “Naloxone law” RCW 69.41.095 also permits naloxone to be prescribed directly to an “entity” such as a police department, homeless shelter or social service agency for staff to administer if they witness an overdose when performing their professional duties.

 RCW 69.41.095 permits non-medical persons to distribute naloxone under a prescriber’s standing order.